sarabveer/nanakshahi-js/README.md

 * Guru Sahib, who inspires us into Sikhi.

-* Pal Singh Purewal, who explained various concepts in the Bikrami and Nanakshahi to me and answered my various technical and historical questions.
+* Pal Singh Purewal, who explained various concepts in the Bikrami and Nanakshahi Calendars to me and answered my various technical and historical questions.

 * E. M. Reingold and N. Dershowitz for their Calendrical Calculations book and Calendrica program code, which serves as the base for this library.

-* My father, Jasjit Singh, whose curiosity in the Nanakshahi and Bikrami calendar systems inspired me find answers his technical questions.
+* My father, Jasjit Singh, whose curiosity in the Nanakshahi and Bikrami calendar systems inspired me find answers to his technical questions.

 ## Contributing